kauri-io/Content/java/generate-java-wrapper.md

 /**
-*  @dev Smart Contract resposible to notarize documents on the Ethereum Blockchain */ contract DocumentRegistry {
+*  @dev Smart Contract responsible to notarize documents on the Ethereum Blockchain */ contract DocumentRegistry {